T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

     the value is an empty string
   * *inputType* = number (optional).
 Typically the HTML tag 'type' will be 'text', 'textarea' or 'number' (detected automatically).
     If necessary, the HTML tag 'type' might be forced to a specific given value.
+  * *step* = Step size of the up/down buttons which increase/decrease the number of in the input field.
+Optional.
+    Default 1.
+Only useful with `inputType=number` (defined explicit via `inputType` or detected automatically).

 .. _`input-typeahead`: